rob-foulkrod/Frontier-Hack-Event/Instructions/Labs/5-make-the-case.md

 **Section:** Chosen AI/Microsoft Solution & Why

-In the provided Workshop Template, fill in the **Chosen AI/Microsoft Solution & Why** section.
+In the provided Hack Event Template, fill in the **Chosen AI/Microsoft Solution & Why** section.
 Summarize the AI/Microsoft solution your team selected, explain why it’s the best fit, and note why other options were not chosen.

 ---